 - 10.1 Most parents can look after their children without the need of help other than from their family or friends.
-However, some parents may need additional help from our school or other services such as the NHS.
-Providing help early is more effective in promoting the welfare of children than reacting later. - 10.2 Our school will work together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children July 2018 and local guidance, to any child who needs it. - 10.3 We will pool our knowledge within the school and with other agencies about which families or children need additional support in a range of ways so that we can work out how best to help them.
-We will use the Threshold Document to identify what level of need the child or their family has.

-- 10.4 We will work closely with targeted early help services, via the Front Door For Families, and Children's Social Work Services if we feel families need more support and input, or children are at risk of harm, and we will continue to provide support if other services are also needed. - 10.5 Early help support is accessed by making a referral to the Front Door For Families.
-Consent for this will need to be gained from the family first. - 10.6 Our school will work with other services in early help planning and coordination of interventions to meet young peoples and families.
+However, some parents may need additional help from our school and nursery or other services such as the NHS.
+Providing help early is more effective in promoting the welfare of children than reacting later. - 10.2 Our school and nursery will work together with other agencies to provide a coordinated offer of early help, in line with Working Together to Safeguard Children July 2018 and local guidance, to any child who needs it. - 10.3 We will pool our knowledge within the school and nursery and with other agencies about which families or children need additional support in a range of ways so that we can work out how best to help them.
+We will use the Right Support at the Right Time Framework Guide to identify what level of need the child or their family has. - 10.4 We will work closely with targeted early help services, via the Front Door For Families, and Children's Social Work Services if we feel families need more support and input, or children are at risk of harm, and we will continue to provide support if other services are also needed. - 10.5 Early help support is accessed by making a referral to the Front Door For Families.
+Consent for this will need to be gained from the family first. - 10.6 Our school and nursery will work with other services in early help planning and coordination of interventions to meet young peoples and families.